agastya-rana/uno-rl/README.md

 Run `python qlearning_test.py` to simulate 100,000 games of Elven's Q-learning agent, and run `python dqn_test.py` to simulate
 1000 games of Agastya's DQN agent.

-Since these RL models took a lot of time to train, the trained information for both models (numpy array of Q-values for Q-learning (qlearning.npy) and NN model for DQN (in the zip file)) is submitted alongside the code.
+Since these RL models took a lot of time to train, the trained information for both models (numpy array of Q-values for Q-learning (qlearning.npy) and NN model for DQN is submitted alongside the code.
 Code required to run these models is provided in `qlearning_test.py` and `dqn_test.py` respectively.

 # Success Rate, Discusison